 To advance research on matters relevant to intellectual property, entrepreneurship, and innovation, the Office of the Chief Economist (OCE) releases datasets to facilitate economic research on patents and trademarks — an element in the USPTO economics research agenda.
 OCE offers these data in forms convenient for public use and academic research, consistent with the agency's responsibility to make patent and trademark information open and transparent.
 Furthermore, OCE data releases support White House policy that champions transparency and access to government data under the "data.gov" umbrella of initiatives.
 Since these data have not been commonly used in the research community, OCE provides supplementary documentation that comprehensively describes the data and presents initial findings.

 The following datasets and accompanying documentation are available for download.

 The release of these data is consistent with the agency's responsibility under 35 USC 2 to make information about patents and trademarks available to the public.
 Providing research datasets to allow for study of the economics of patents and trademarks is also an element in the USPTO economics research agenda.
-Furthermore, it supports the Obama administration's policy championing transparency and access to government under the "data.gov" umbrella of initiatives.
+Furthermore, it supports the Obama administration's policy championing transparency and access to government under the "data.gov (link is external)" umbrella of initiatives.